 Ruck ‘N’ Run, Inc. was born out of a desire to:

 Honor those who serve(d) by refocusing the overcommercialization of U.S. military observances.

 Build camaraderie through shared experiences, interests, & accomplishments.

 Connect the community through common ground, collective goals, & a deep sense of belonging, tradition, & purpose.

 Simply stated, our Three Pillars are:

-Honor Those Who Serve(d)®
+- Honoring Those Who Serve(d)®

-Connect the Community
+- Connecting the Community

 Created by an Army Drill Sergeant, Ruck ‘N’ Run® honors Veterans & connects the community through fun, motivating, yet challenging events.

-Ruck ‘N’ Run® (yearly event): Commenced in 2015, this boot camp inspired walk/run that drastically challenges the definition of the average 5K & those that attempt to compete.
+Ruck ‘N’ Run® (yearly event): Commenced in 2015, this boot camp inspired walk/run drastically challenges the definition of the average 5K & those that attempt to compete.
 This is our original & main event held on the Saturday before Veterans Day, on location in Republic, MO, or where you choose (Shadow).